José Lothario

-Guadalupe Robledo (December 12, 1933 – November 6, 2018) was a Mexican professional wrestler, best known by the ring name of José Lothario.
-He performed for such promotions as the NWA and the WWF.
+Guadalupe Robledo (December 12, 1934 – November 6, 2018) was a Mexican professional wrestler, best known by the ring name of José Lothario.
+He performed for such promotions as the National Wrestling Alliance (NWA) and the World Wrestling Federation (WWF, now WWE).

 Professional wrestling career

 Lothario started his career in the early ’50s in Mexico where he was an accomplished boxer and wrestler.
 Having already earned success there as a luchador, Lothario was an established commodity when he moved to the US in 1957, working in the Carolinas under the name Joe Garcia.
-He later made his way into the Gulf Coast territory as “El Gran” Lothario, a nickname that stuck throughout his career.
+He later made his way into the Gulf Coast territory as "El Gran" Lothario, a nickname that stuck throughout his career.

 Playing off his strong background in boxing, Lothario would hold a number of brass knucks titles in various territories, with rugged taped fists bouts becoming one of his specialties.

 Dusty Rhodes, who began his career in Texas while Lothario was a headliner, called him the greatest Latin American wrestler and babyface in the world and one of his top five performers of all time.

 Lothario competed in the National Wrestling Alliance for most of his career.
 He once had a winning streak of over 50 matches.
 On Christmas Day 1970, Lothario teamed up with Danny Miller to defeat The Infernos and win the NWA Florida Tag Team Championship.
 In storyline, the previous champions, Dusty Rhodes and Dick Murdoch, had been stripped of the title.
 Lothario's biggest feuds were with Gino Hernandez, whom he defeated in a hair match in November 1978, and El Gran Marcus.
 Teaming with the legendary Mil Mascaras, Lothario drew massive crowds in Houston and San Antonio against the heel duo of Black Gordman and Great Goliath.
 He was also a mainstay in Florida and Texas.